JohnB/schema_doc/README.markdown

 schema_doc
 ==========
-SchemaDoc adds a few pages to your development-mode Rails app to view and document your database schema.
+SchemaDoc adds a few pages to your development-mode Rails app to view and document your database schema - both its table relationships and the meanings of table columns.

 Overview
 --------
-Once installed, accessing `yourRailsApp/schema_doc` will display a [graphviz][0]-created directed graph of all your models and their relationships to each other.
+Once installed, accessing `yourRailsApp/schema_doc` will display a [graphviz][0]-created directed graph of all your models and their relationships to each other (similar to what the [railroad gem][1] provides).

-Clicking on one of the models will display the local graph around that model (at `yourRailsApp/schema_doc/model`) along with as a list of the table attributes, their datatype, and whatever comments you have added about the attribute.
+Clicking on one of the models will display the local graph around that model (at `yourRailsApp/schema_doc/model`) along with a list of the table attributes, their datatype, and whatever comments you have added about the attribute.
 Your comments are persisted in the `config/schema_doc_development.yml` file for committing to source